moattx/utools/README.md

 LICENSE
 -------
-The GNU General Public License, version 2 (GPL-2.0) governs the use of power.c and power_netbsd.c.
-You may find the license in the GPL2 file.
+GNU General Public License, version 2 (GPL-2.0) or, at your option, any later version.

-The license for the rest of the codebase can be found in LICENSE.